-Harvard Law School may be offering the Reginald F. Lewis Fellowship for Law Teaching, with appointment expected to commence July 1, 2018.
-The fellowship is designed to support a recent law graduate who has demonstrated a strong interest in legal scholarship and who is preparing for a career in law teaching.
+Harvard Law School may be offering the Reginald F. Lewis Fellowship for Law Teaching, with appointment expected to commence July 1, 2022.
+The Fellowship is designed to support a recent law graduate who has demonstrated a strong interest in legal scholarship and who is preparing for a career in law teaching.

 The Lewis Fellowship program particularly supports the training of prospective law teachers who will enhance the diversity of the profession.
-We especially encourage applications from candidates of color.
+We especially encourage applications from candidates who will diversify the legal academy.
 The Lewis Fellow is required to prepare at least one major article for publication.
 Additionally, the Lewis Fellow has an opportunity to audit courses and attend workshops at the law school.
 The Lewis Fellow is expected to follow a schedule of research and work to be agreed upon with the Lewis Committee.

-The term for the Lewis Fellowship will be from July 1, 2018, through June 30, 2019 (exact dates somewhat negotiable).
-The Lewis Fellow will receive an annual stipend of $50,000.
-This fellowship may be renewed for one additional year through the mutual agreement of the Lewis Fellow and the Lewis Committee.
+The term for the Lewis Fellowship will be from July 1, 2022, through June 30, 2023.
+The Lewis Fellow will receive an annual stipend of $55,000.
 The Lewis Fellow is expected to be in residence at Harvard Law School during the academic year.

 The Reginald F. Lewis Fellowship for Law Teaching is made available through a gift from Reginald F. Lewis, a graduate of Harvard Law School (1968) and his wife, Loida Nicolas-Lewis.
 Shortly before his death in 1993, Mr. Lewis gave the largest grant at the time in the Law School’s history.
 Harvard Law School’s International Law Center was renamed in his honor.
 Mr. Lewis was founding CEO of TLC Beatrice Foods International.
 He was also the author of the book Why Should White Guys Have All the Fun?